Associate in Science Communication Career

 Upon completion of this program students are prepared to pursue many different communication careers in a variety of fields, including television, radio, film, digital media, journalism, public relations, and social media.
 Although not primarily intended as a transfer degree, some students do continue on to a bachelor’s degree program on a full- or part-time basis.

-Students should begin their Middlesex experience by taking the foundation-level courses (English and mathematics) along with Mass Communication COM 101 and Foundations of Media Production COM 104.
-Internships in film production, television, radio, digital, print and social media are available through internship contracts.
+Students should begin their Middlesex experience by taking the foundation-level courses (English and mathematics) along with COM 101-Mass Communication and COM 104-Foundations of Media Production.
+Internships in film production, television, radio, digital, print and social media are available through COM 223 - Communication Internship.

 Graduates of the Communication program are prepared to:

 - Develop and produce effective digital media productions.